Let's Go - Work & Travel - Australia

 Volunteers will be trained in how to use the compressor, and everyone takes it in turns to help fill the dive tanks for the next day’s diving.
 Everyone also takes it in turns to enter the research data that we have collected, which is then handed over to our in-country partners for analysis.
 Yet we will perform our own analysis of the data as well.
 Each volunteer will be responsible for other aspects of expedition life, which ranges from being dive and boat monitor to being food monitor or the much sought after rubbish monitor!

-We work Monday morning to Saturday afternoon, which is followed by an end-of-the-work Saturday night barbeque.
-The weekend lasts from Saturday afternoon to Sunday evening.
-At the weekend you are free to do what you want, so you could stay on the base to relax in a hammock and enjoy the local village or take the local bus out and visit some different parts of Mexico.
+You will work Saturday morning to Wednesday afternoon, which is followed by an end-of-the-work Wednesday night dinner.
+The days off lasts from Thursday morning to Friday evening.
+During your days off you are free to do what you want, so you could stay on the base to relax in a hammock and enjoy the local village or take the local bus out and visit some different parts of Mexico.

-Volunteers can expect to do one to two dives per day, six days a week (weather depending), to assess the health of the Mesoamerican barrier reef system collecting data on fish, coral and other benthos.
+Volunteers may do one to two dives per day, five days a week (weather depending, as rain and wind can affect the ability to go diving), to assess the health of the Mesoamerican barrier reef system collecting data on fish, coral and other benthos.
 The first three weeks are always the hardest as volunteers have to push themselves to learn both the diving skills and the marine survey skills required to assist in the collection of data to a quantifiable level.
 In addition to the underwater work, volunteers will rotate between projects to take some time away from the hard diving work, in which you may spend some of your time participating in additional projects such as those listed in the initial expedition section.

 It is important to note that the community work program does not begin until week three of a ten week expedition, to allow for all the dive and science training which generally takes up a lot of time.